JOINING THE

 The principles of the method

-Measure the natural atmospheric flux of muons, electrons, and positrons before they hit an object of interest.
+1. Measure the natural atmospheric flux of muons, electrons, and positrons before they encounter an object of interest.

-Measure the particle flux again as the particles exit.
-Registered scattering angle (Δθ) and path difference (ΔX) will be used for material classification.
+3. Measure the particle flux again as the particles exit.
+Registered scattering angle (Δθ) will be used for material classification.

 GScan is using naturally occurring cosmic-ray induced muons, electrons and positrons as the source for performing 3D scanning and chemical composition analysis.
 Utilising a natural source makes every GScan system radiation safe - no harm to the surrounding people nor the environment itself.
 Our solutions are modular and highly-scalable, using the in-house developed 1m x 2m detector array modules.